The Net (1995 film): Critical response

-Based on 58 reviews, it has an average score of 5.3 out of 10 on Rotten Tomatoes with 43% of critics giving positive reviews.
+Based on 59 reviews on Rotten Tomatoes, 44% of critics gave it positive reviews.
 The site's consensus states: "The premise isn't without potential and Sandra Bullock is as likable as ever, but The Net lacks sufficient thrills – or plausible plot points – to recommend catching."
 Metacritic, using a weighted average, assigned the film a score of 51 out of 100 based on 22 reviews, indicating "mixed or average reviews".
 Roger Ebert gave the film three out of four stars, describing The Net as basically an update of an Alfred Hitchcock trope ("Innocent Person Wrongly Accused"), which was in parts contrived but carried by Bullock's naturalistic performance.

 Owen Gleiberman, writing for Entertainment Weekly, complimented Sandra Bullock's performance, saying, "Bullock pulls you into the movie.
 Her overripe smile and clear, imploring eyes are sometimes evocative of Julia Roberts".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Home media

+The Net was released on VHS on January 9, 1996, by Columbia TriStar Home Video.
+It proved very successful in the video rental market, becoming the 10th most-rented film in the United States for 1996.

-Sequel and spin-off TV series
+Sequel

 A sequel named The Net 2.0, starring Nikki DeLoach as Hope Cassidy and directed by Charles Winkler, son of Irwin Winkler, was announced in February 2005.
 It was released direct-to-video in 2006, and was about a young systems analyst who arrives in Istanbul for her new job, to find that her identity has been stolen.

+Television series

 The film spawned an American spinoff television series of the same name, starring Brooke Langton as Angela Bennett.